-Pocomoke State Forest has a very small remnant area of Old Growth Forest approximately 5 acres in size.
-The goal on PSF is to expand Old Growth Forest by connecting a series of forest stands identified as "nearly old growth forest".
-The larger areas that contain the nearly old growth stands will be mapped as old growth management zones.
+OGEMAs on Chesapeake Forest and Pocomoke State Forest are shown in Figure 6 and Table 10.
+A goal of Pocomoke State Forest is to provide areas for future old growth forest by managing the riparian forest buffers as described in Chapter 6.
+The fragmented nature of stream buffer areas may create areas of Pocomoke State Forest that are not congruent with old growth forest management guidelines.
+Therefore, as a whole, riparian forest buffers are not all explicitly managed as old-growth forests.
+In areas where stream buffers overlap with designated old growth management zones or old-growth forests, there will be adherence to old growth management guidelines.
 This process is fully described in Appendix H "Management Guidelines for the Conservation and Protection of Old-Growth Forest".
 Also, see Section 5.4 for management guidelines for the identified "nearly old growth forest" areas.